0xSchellen/quiz_mint/README.md

 ### 2 - Run the attack test

 ```
-forge test
+forge test -vvvv
 ```

-The original posters are credited within the code.
+See the results!

 This is a work in progress.
 Contributions are welcome!